 What makes Easter such a great marketing tool is that it is short, which builds a sense of urgency.
 The holiday is still pretty early in the year, meaning people are still focused on their goals.
 This sense of urgency is one of the best tools any salesperson should have and implement, making Easter the perfect time for quick sales.
 This makes it the perfect opportunity to create offers and discounts, leading people to make spontaneous purchases.

 Offer family discounts

 Another great approach is offering sales discounts to families.
-As we mentioned, the Catholic Church associated Easter with the death and resurrection of Jesus.
-Quite frankly, associating Easter with love and sacrifice.
+As we mentioned, the Catholic Church associated Easter with the death and resurrection of Jesus which represents love and sacrifice.
 This can be seen on Easter as it is mainly a day put aside for family.
 People are more likely to spend more on their family on this weekend.
 Therefore as a good salesperson in Kenya, you can create discounts for family and friends to push your products more.

 Focus on FOMO

 One thing that is true to almost everyone is the need not to be left out.
 As mentioned, Easter is a very short holiday.
 People are in a rush to get the holiday over with and get back to work, especially for many small and medium Kenyan businesses.
 If you want to be a great salesperson, creating a campaign running on everything Easter might be great for you.
 Push your campaign with things like Easter egg hunts.
 This is probably not popular in Kenya, but because of the Fear Of Missing Out (FOMO), many people could participate, driving your sales up.

 With that in mind, you can see how powerful sales and marketing is over the Easter period as a company and as a salesperson.
 It is time to take advantage of such crucial marketing opportunities.

 Are you looking to become a better salesperson?